 Australians travelling overseas who hold concerns about the route their aircraft will take should contact their carrier or travel agent for advice.
 Each carrier will be different and only your carrier can provide you with definitive advice on the route taken by your flight.

 It is not unusual for international airlines to fly over hostile regions.
 Flights over these areas are often restricted to particular routes or specific altitudes.
 For example, in the case of eastern Ukraine, numerous carriers flew over this territory (above a minimum altitude stipulated by Ukraine authorities), while others decided not to or were prohibited from doing so by their national safety regulators.
 In most cases, flight path decisions are left to individual airlines who conduct risk assessments.

 Airport security procedures

 Security regulations in Australia may be slightly different to the regulations in the countries that you are visiting.
-Therefore, we recommend you check with your airline or the country you are visiting before you travel.
-You should arrive at the airport with plenty of time to undergo necessary screening and security checks.
-You should abide by all instructions, including signs and announcements.
+We recommend you check with your airline or the country you are visiting before you travel.
+Arrive at the airport with plenty of time to undergo necessary screening and security checks.
+Abide by all instructions, including signs and announcements.
 Read the

 Flying in and out of Australia

 TravelSECURE is a traveller-friendly website developed by the Australian Government to help you prepare for your trip and familiarise yourself with security measures in place at Australian airports and in international flights to and from Australia.
 Its purpose is to help travellers prepare for their journey so they can clear the security checks at the airport quickly and easily.